ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/configuration.md

 After the snapshot is generated, keep the selected scope free from warehouse movements until the counting and review are finished.

-Avoid operations such as:

-- receipts;
-- issues;
-- moves;
-- replenishments;
-- transfers;
-- and other warehouse movements

-for the selected locations and products during the reconciliation process.
+Do not perform warehouse movements for the selected locations and products during the reconciliation process.